DIY Painted Christmas Village

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-How to Paint a Christmas Village
+How to Paint Christmas Village Houses

+First, prime the houses with a primer that will stick to plastic.
 I don’t trust paints that say that they are paint and primer in one, or that the paint sticks to plastic.
 So I gave the houses all a couple of coats of primer first.

 (Spoiler alert: the paint sticks really well to the houses since I primed them first!)

+I let the primer dry for about a half hour, but no longer than an hour – according to the directions on the can.
 Then I painted a couple of coats of the white spray paint onto the houses.
 Once again I let it dry for about a half hour before painting the next coat.

 Then I let the paint dry for a day or so to really let it dry before I did more to them.